gromain/Diceware-Passphrase-Generator/README.md

 own GnuPG installation.
 You can find my certificates and read about how to conduct this verification at [https://keybase.io/gromain](https://keybase.io/gromain).

+### Packaging for testing or release

+This addon uses a Makefile to produce the artefact for testing the addon or releasing it.

+`make zip` creates the artefact for testing or releasing the addon.
+To test it, simply go to `about:debugging` in your browser, chose the tab "This Firefox" and load the generated zip file.

+`make clean` removes the artefact and `make update` updates the created zip file with your changes.

 ### Contributing

 Bug reports and pull requests are welcome on GitHub at [https://github.com/gromain/Diceware-Passphrase-Generator](https://github.com/gromain/Diceware-Passphrase-Generator).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+### TODO
+ -[ ] Addition of a landing and setting page that allows to chose the default language list used

 ## Legal